alb5374/mgkdb/README.md

 ## **Instructions**
 1. Clone the repository.
+2. Install the Python package **pymongo** if you don't yet have it.
+Pymongo can be installed using **pip**.
+This package is required for connecting to the MongoDB via Python.
-2. Open mgk_uploader.py.
+3. Open mgk_uploader.py.
 Near the top you will find the code listed below, sectioned off by ####...####.
 This section is where you edit variables to fit your needs.
 	* ** *Required* ** fields are: ```user```, ```output_folder```, and ```multiple_runs```
 		* ```user```: your name.
 		* ```output_folder```: output folder where run(s) are located.
 Use '.' if run folders are located in current working directory.